Curb Weight vs Gross Vehicle Weight: The Differences

 Some Related Terms You Should Know

 There are two other terms that will help you better understand the curb weight vs gross vehicle weight concept.
-There is tare mass that indicates the weight of a standard vehicle when it’s empty except for 10 liters of fuel in the tank.
+There is a tare mass that indicates the weight of a standard vehicle when it’s empty except for 10 liters of fuel in the tank.
 The payload is another important term that specifies the total weight of the luggage and stuff that you can stash in a car.